 Video Captioning Basics: Best Practices for Compliance and Video Performance The following video captioning basics…

 Understanding video captioning accuracy rates is imperative to selecting the right captioning and transcription solution for your needs.
-If your industry is held to state, federal or international regulatory standards, then the choice is made for you – 99% captioning accuracy is required for compliance.
+If your industry is held to state, federal or international regulatory standards, then the choice is made for you – the highest level of captioning accuracy is required for compliance.
 But if you’re not held to those standards, or perhaps creating video or audio used for an unregulated purpose, like marketing collateral for example, then it’s time to understand all accuracy levels, where you’ll find them, and when you will use each.

 What are video captioning accuracy levels?